perfectblue/ctf-writeups/midnightsun-ctf-2019-quals/Marcoolio/README.md

 So where do we start constructing our payload?
 I started looking at the unit tests for the `SAFE_FOR_JQUERY` flag and [here](https://github.com/cure53/DOMPurify/blob/2724763e41313b1a54724dfda5573e8b63116962/test/test-suite.js#L53) they test a bunch of payloads which would otherwise cause XSS in DOMPurify if used with JQuery's html() method.

-As a base, I tried copying a couple of the payloads from there and BEHOLD, the 3rd one popped an alert() for me..
+As a base, we tried copying a couple of the payloads from there and BEHOLD, the 3rd one popped an alert()...
 WTF? was that it?

 This is what I used